gb270/alethia/README.md

 Creating a language in rust.
 This is not intended to be used as a programming language, this is just an exercise.

-The first step of the language is to create a lexer.
+The first step of creating a language is to create a lexer.
 The lexer goes through the code and identifies key words, what variables are etc.
 Second step is to make the parser to construct the AST.
 Third step is to make the interpreter to traverse the AST!